Battling Gibbs Phenomenon: On Finite Element Approximations of Discontinuous Solutions of PDEs: An Illustrative One-Dimensional Problem

-This means when the ratio $c>1$ is big enough, the overshooting value can be reduced to a very small value.
-For a one dimensional mesh, this is possible by combining the refining and coarsening, i.e., when an a posteriori error indicator on an element $K$ is big, then element is refined, while for those elements with small indicators, they are combined with the close elements to form bigger elements.
+This means when the ratio $c>1$ is big enough, the overshoot value can be reduced to a very small value.
+For a one-dimensional mesh, this is possible by combining the refining and coarsening, i.e., when an a posteriori error indicator on an element $K$ is big, then the element is refined, while for those elements with small indicators, they are combined with the close elements to form bigger elements.